W6WM9M/MA-BERT/README.md

 To load MA-BERT and MA-BERT (Shared Softmax):
 1. Download the `ma-bert` folder and its pretrained checkpoint
 2. Move the folder to the BERT folder in the transformers library: `transformers/models/bert`
-3. Execute the code in the `loading_example.ipynb`
+3. Execute the code in <a href="https://github.com/W6WM9M/MA-BERT/blob/main/loading_example.ipynb">loading_example.ipynb</a>

 To load MA-DistilBERT:
 1. Download the `ma-distilbert` folder and its pretrained checkpoint
 2. Move the folder to the DistilBERT folder in the transformers library: `transformers/models/distilbert`
-3. Execute the code in the `loading_example.ipynb`
+3. Execute the code in <a href="https://github.com/W6WM9M/MA-BERT/blob/main/loading_example.ipynb">loading_example.ipynb</a>

 ## Pretrained Checkpoints
 The following contains the links to our pretrained checkpoints: